X Ray: The Inner Image

-X Ray: The Inner Image is an 2019 Indian psychological thriller film.
+X Ray: The Inner Image is a 2019 Indian psychological thriller film.
 It stars Rahul Sharma and Yaashi Kapoor in the lead and is directed by Rajiv S Ruia.

 Synopsis

 X Ray: The Inner Image is the story of a young boy, Vishal, who faces emotional dilemmas and their repercussions.
 One day when he is home alone as his family has gone to a wedding, Vishal encounters a girl named Yashi, whose car has broken down near his bungalow late at night.
 He invites her to stay the night at his house as no mechanic would be available till the morning.
 As rain accompanied by gusty winds drenches them, Yashi accept Vishal's offer.
 Vishal is attracted by Yashi's beauty and lust for her, a feeling previously unknown to him.
 Yashi fiercely resists his advances.
 Would she manage to escape or would Vishal succeed in fulfilling his lust forms the rest of the story.